core-wg/senml-spec/draft-ietf-core-senml.md

 IANA is requested to assign CoAP Content-Format IDs for the SenML media types in the "CoAP Content-Formats" sub-registry, within the "CoRE Parameters" registry {{RFC7252}}.
-All IDs are assigned from the "Expert Review" (0-255) range.
+IDs for the JSON, CBOR, and EXI Content-Formats are assigned from the "Expert Review" (0-255) range and for the XML Content-Format from the "IETF Review or IESG Approval" range.
 The assigned IDs are show in
 {{tbl-coap-content-formats}}.

 | Media type               | ID  |